Tuition & Financial Aid

 $1,000 Building Fee per year, for three years (for new families)

 All fees are non-refundable, non-transferable and subject to change.

 *Tuition alone does not cover the cost of educating a student at NNM.
 Like all independent schools, NNM conducts annual fundraising programs that contribute to the operating budget and provide direct funding to our educational initiatives.
-At NNM we have two annual fundraising programs: The Near North Montessori Annual Fund, our annual fund appeal, and the Big Night Gala, a benefit for the Near North Scholarship Fund.
+At NNM we have two annual fundraising programs: The Near North Montessori Annual Giving Campaign and the Big Night Gala, a benefit for the Near North Scholarship Fund.
 All parents and guardians are encouraged to participate in both of these important initiatives each year.